 Studies show that clutter, impulse buys and financial problems can lead to high stress levels.
 The best strategy to decrease stress and regain control of your finances is going minimalist.
 Doing so doesn’t mean you will look like a scarce crow.
-On the contrary, learning how to be more a minimalist helps you to regain control of your finances, life and closet.
-It may help to reduce your stress with benefits for your weight and mental health.
+On the contrary, learning how to be more minimalist helps you to regain control of your finances, life and closet.
+It may help to reduce your stress with benefits for your weight and helps to improve your mental health.
 This post shares tips for a capsule wardrobe that still lets you enjoy being a woman, dress work appropriate and look effortlessly stylish.
 It also provides reasons why you save when you adopt a minimalist style.

 Just think about it.
 Do you really need 20 cheap T-shirts for $10 each or won’t it be enough to have one in black, one in white and a graphic T-shirt of good quality?
 The latter may cost $100 all together, while the former add up to $200.
 Cheap, low quality T-shirts have a short lifetime.
 You keep buying new ones.
 On the contrary, the three good quality ones last.
-In the end of their tenure in your closet, they were cheaper despite the up front higher investment for each of them.
+In the end over their tenure in your closet, they were cheaper despite the up front higher investment for each of them.

 Be honest!
 How many inexpensive T-shirts did you toss or turn into cleaning supplies because they lost shape after the first wash, got longer or wider with every wash?
 Been there, done that.
 In other words, go for quality, not quantity.

-Thus, make it a rule that before you hand over your credit card to the cashier to ask yourself the following questions:
+Therefore, make it a rule that before you hand over your credit card to the cashier to ask yourself the following questions:

 - Do I have already an item with a similar function like this one?

 - Is the quality of the piece worth its money?